Diversity Outreach Team

 Involvement: Research, Peer Ministry, Diversity Outreach Team

 Hey!
-I am currently a Junior at Providence College studying Biology while trying to navigate my way through a pre-med track.
+I am currently a Senior at Providence College studying Biology while trying to navigate my way through a pre-med track.
 As a first-generation college student, applying for college was difficult to say the least.
-The resources here at PC have allowed me to truly find my passions when it comes to my major and also issues that exist in the world today.
-Please feel free to reach out in regards to the college application process, my major or any questions you may have about PC.
+The resources here at PC have allowed me to truly find my passions when it comes to my major and issues that exist in the world today.
+Please feel free to reach out regarding the college application process, my major or any questions you may have about PC.

 Hometown: Providence, RI

-Involvement: Executive Board on Association of Latino Professionals for America (ALPFA), Organization for Latino American Students (OLAS), Peer Mentoring Program mentor, BrotherHood, Diversity Outreach Team
+Involvement: Executive Board on Association of Latino Professionals for America (ALPFA), Organization for Latino American Students (OLAS), Peer Mentoring Program mentor, BrotherHood, Diversity Outreach Team, Dream Coach

 Hometown: Manchester/Hartford, CT

-Involvement: Security Monitor, Student Congress, Afro Am, Afro Caribbean Association, BrotherHood, Diversity Outreach Team
+Involvement: Resident Assistant, Board of Multicultural Student Affairs, Horizons, Student Congress, Afro Am, Afro Caribbean Association, BrotherHood, Diversity Outreach Team

 Hometown: Lawrence, MA